w3c/wot-architecture/proposals/security_and_privacy.md

 be mitigated, whenever possible (e.g. if not legally disallowed as discussed above) by allowing such identifiers to be modified at least when the devices are reprovisioned.
 Generally, though, the identifiers in Thing Descriptions are relatively long-lived.

+A further mitigation recommendation therefore is one already discussed: always treating Thing Descriptions as if they included PII and controlling access to them via strict access controls.

+Finally, even without explicit IDs, it might be possible to use fingerprinting to uniquely identify TDs.

 ### 13. [Does this specification distinguish between behavior in first-party and third-party contexts?](https://www.w3.org/TR/security-privacy-questionnaire/#first-third-party)

+**N/A**.
 This concept is not applicable to the WoT context.

 ### 14. [How should this specification work in the context of a user agent’s "incognito" mode?](https://www.w3.org/TR/security-privacy-questionnaire/#incognito)

+**N/A**.
 This concept is not applicable to the WoT context, as there is no user agent.

 ### 15. [Does this specification persist data to a user’s local device?](https://www.w3.org/TR/security-privacy-questionnaire/#storage)

-A WoT Thing may be either a client or server.
-Therefore we have to consider this question from both the client and server point of view.
+**Yes**, in both the client and server roles.

-A WoT Thing in a server role may support interactions that support POST requests.
-Such can of course retain state posted to them.
+If the "user's device" is acting in a server role it may support interactions that support POST requests.
+Servers can of course retain state posted to them.
-If this state is too general (for example, a property that allows a client to POST and GET arbitrary string data) and is not protected with access controls, _and_ if the device can be associated with a particular user, _and_ the network protocol allows accesses to be tied to physical location, then this is a potential physical tracking risk.
+If this state is too general (for example, a property that allows a client to POST and GET arbitrary string data or a large number), _and_ is not protected with access controls, _and_ if the device can be associated with a particular user, _and_ the network protocol allows accesses to be tied to physical location, then this is a potential physical tracking risk.
 However, providing access controls on interactions (which is strongly recommended for all personal devices) mitigates this issue.

+This is also true in some cases, but under the developer's control, when a user's devices are acting in the client role.
-In the client role, a WoT Thing could be programmed to retrieve data provided by a server and then post it back to that server later.
-This could also be enabled by a webhook pattern.
+Even if the user's device is acting as a client, it could theoretically be programmed to retrieve data provided by a server and then post it back to that server later.
+This could also be enabled by a webhook pattern in an event notification, for example.
-This can be mitigated by establishing a trust relationship and providing explicit access controls between any pair of devices before allowing data to be exchanged.
+This can be mitigated by establishing explicit trust relationships and providing explicit access controls between any pair of devices before allowing data to be exchanged.